Here’s something that doesn’t appear as a task or risk item on project plans: the decision-making process.

 - Retirement in Place (RIP) where the manager is biding time to retirement (more common in government settings)

-If you’re in a frustrated position of waiting for a decision, here’s my advice:
+If you’re in a frustrating position of waiting for a decision, here’s my advice:

 Learn the typical blockers to management decisions in your organization, and then learn how other project managers have worked around blockers in the past.